GroupLabs/TransparencyAPI/README.md

   - [x] attachment links

 OTHER:
-- [ ] formatting
+- [x] formatting
-- [ ] transforming to JSON
+- [x] transforming to JSON

 BONUS:
 - [ ] add into REST API

+## References
+- [Beautiful Soup Simple Tutorial](https://realpython.com/beautiful-soup-web-scraper-python/)
+- [Beautiful Soup Docs](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)

+---

 Use this repository to your heart's content.
 Just ensure that you don't overwrite other's work by building on your own branch.
 We will merge together on Friday!
 If you have any questions, otr get stuck on anything do not hesitate to reach out.
 Have fun! :smile:

-## References
-- [Beautiful Soup Simple Tutorial](https://realpython.com/beautiful-soup-web-scraper-python/)
-- [Beautiful Soup Docs](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)